 About the Dean

-Dr. David B. Williams is the 23rd dean of the College of Engineering at The Ohio State University, a leading research institution and one of the nation’s most distinguished land-grant universities.
-As dean, Williams is responsible for the strategic vision, mission and goals of the college, oversees the education of more than 10,000 undergraduate and graduate students, and leads the administration of 950 combined faculty, research scientists and staff.
+Dr. David B. Williams is Executive Dean of the Professional Colleges and the 22nd dean of the College of Engineering at The Ohio State University, a leading research institution and one of the nation’s most distinguished land-grant universities.
+As Engineering Dean, Williams is responsible for the strategic vision, mission and goals of the college, oversees the education of more than 10,000 undergraduate and graduate students, leads a research program that expends $150M annually and is responsible for the administration of 950 combined faculty, research scientists and staff.

 [for abridged bio, click here]

-Drawing on his extensive collaborative experience, Williams continues to create partnerships between the university, local and state governments, the Ohio business community, and regional and national partners including Battelle, Boeing, GE, GM, Honda, NetJets and NASA Glenn.
+Drawing on his extensive collaborative experience, Williams continues to create partnerships between the university, local and state governments, the Ohio business community, and regional and national partners including Battelle, Boeing, GE, Honda, NetJets, Wright Patterson Air Force Base and NASA Glenn.
 With his background in research, he is working to increase funding for Ohio State’s many internationally recognized research centers.
 Williams is accomplished at managing complex organizations under financial constraints and developing universities as engines of economic growth.
 He has a robust history of fundraising in the public and private sectors, bringing financial support to realize the institution’s strategic goals.

 The Ohio State University was founded in 1870; the Department of Mathematics and Engineering was one of seven original departments.
-Today, the College of Engineering offers 14 undergraduate and 15 graduate programs in 10 departments or centers, as well as three undergraduate and four graduate degrees in the Knowlton School of Architecture.
+Today, the College of Engineering offers 14 undergraduate and 12 graduate programs in 11 departments or centers, as well as 3 undergraduate and 4 graduate degrees in the Knowlton School of Architecture.

-The College of Engineering graduate program is ranked first in Ohio and 31st among all engineering schools nationally in the 2015 U.S. News & World Report listings.
-The publication also ranked Ohio State's engineering undergraduate academic program 14th among public universities whose highest degree is a doctorate, up from 17th last year.
+The College of Engineering graduate program is ranked first in Ohio and 31st among all engineering schools nationally in the 2018 U.S. News & World Report listings.
+The publication also ranked Ohio State's engineering undergraduate academic program 30th among all universities whose highest degree is a doctorate.

-Among its 334 full-time faculty, six are members of the National Academy of Engineering.
-More than 40 research laboratories support industry and government with leading research in electromagnetics, transportation, bioengineering, advanced materials, geospatial technology and software technology.
+Among the college’s 360 full-time faculty, six are members of the National Academy of Engineering.
+There are almost 25 institutes, centers and laboratories which bring together faculty from many departments and other colleges to support industry and government with leading research in materials, aerospace, automotive, bio/medical engineering, data analytics, electron microscopy, geospatial technology, manufacturing, and wireless technology.

 Williams served as the fifth president of the University of Alabama in Huntsville from 2007 to 2011.
 As president, he was instrumental in leading UA Huntsville into the Carnegie Foundation Tier One research classification through the hiring of several eminent scholars, the opening of the first office for Oak Ridge National Laboratory on any U.S. campus, and the creation of pioneering research collaborations such as one with Pratt & Whitney Rocketdyne’s “Skunk Works.”

-Before joining UA Huntsville, Williams spent 31 years at Lehigh University in Bethlehem, Pa., where he was professor of materials science and engineering.
+Before joining UA Huntsville, Williams spent 31 years at Lehigh University in Bethlehem, PA, where was Harold Chambers Senior Professor of materials science and engineering.
 His research and administrative experiences were strongly supported by many federal agencies, including NSF, DOE, NASA and the U.S. Army.
 From 1980 to 1998, he directed Lehigh’s Electron Microscope Laboratory and the Microscopy School, long considered the world leader in electron microscopy education.
-He chaired Lehigh’s Materials Science and Engineering Department from 1992 to 2000 and was vice provost for research from 2000-2007.
+He chaired Lehigh’s Materials Science and Engineering Department from 1992 to 2000 and was vice provost for research from 2000-2006.